robertvoinescu/PosDef/README.md

 ## POSDEF
-This script makes a matrix positive definite.
+This script makes an input matrix semi positive definite.
 To run you will need to first install the requirements:

 ```
 pip install -r requirements.txt